prathyushakotagiri/Category_Swift/README.md

 # Category_Swift

-You can to add your own methods to already existing classes provided by iOS.
+By using categories you can to add your own methods to already existing classes provided by iOS.

 Category rules(suggested by Apple):